amoghsawant17/AtliQ_Hospitality_Analysis/README.md

 - AtliQ Bay has the highest occupancy % of 66%.
 - Week 24 recorded the highest revenue amongst all, which was 139.6 Million ₹.
 - AtliQ lost around 298 Million ₹ in revenue in cancellation.
-- Bookings made through others mode is the highest i.e., (54,000) among all platforms followed by makeyourtrip, log trip, and direct online.
+- Bookings made through others mode is the highest i.e., (54,000) among all platforms followed by make your trip, log trip, and direct online.
 - Occupancy % is higher on weekends compared to weekdays among all categories and all hotels.
 - The Delhi region has the highest occupancy % (60%) and highest average rating (3.78) among all regions.
 - Revenue loss due to cancellation is highest i.e., (114 Million ₹) in the Mumbai region, and lowest i.e., (51 Million ₹) in the Delhi region.